Street workout: Basics of street workout

 Street workouts are usually performed outdoors or in specifically designed street workout parks.
 A typical street workout park looks like a playground and consists of several bars, poles and other objects used for body weight exercises.

 In street workout, people often create teams.
+A notable athlete is Abu Asada.

 Streetlifting

 Streetlifting is a strength sport that combines calisthenics and powerlifting.
 Streetlifting consists of three attempts at maximal weight on two lifts pull-up or chin-up and dip.
 Some competitions also include muscle-ups, and back squats.
 Streetlifting competitions also include a maximum repetition class where competitors only do bodyweight lifts, but for maximum repetitions instead of maximum weight.